faithvoid/emotionMenu/README.md

 - If you have a physical game library but don't want to use the disks, you can try slipping a programmed NTAG215 sticker in/on the corner of a game case for a semi-authentic game launching experience, but I'd recommend printing out your own custom cards just in case the tags scratch up the plastic/paper of actual game boxes.

 ## Web Server
-- To browse and launch games directly from your phone, you can enable "Web Server" from the settings menu, which will host a web server on port 1337 where you can browse all available systems and games, and launch them directly from their synopsis view!
+- To browse and launch games directly from your phone, you can enable "Web Server" from the settings menu, which will host a web server on port 1337 where you can browse all available systems and games, view game synopsis, download savestates / save data, as well as view your current system stats such as CPU usage, temperature, uptime, and free space by clicking the interactive character in the bottom-right of the screen!

 ## Why?
 I've recently set up a Raspberry Pi 5 as an all-in-one retro gaming / media setup via installing Raspberry Pi OS, EmulationStation, XFCE4, Kodi, and a bunch of other goodies, and realized I didn't have a good way to swap between them all with both a keyboard/mouse setup or a controller, so I threw this together over the weekend as a basic but pretty launcher for EmulationStation, GunCon2 calibration, Kodi, and launching XFCE, but any and all launchers can be modified to your liking!